Rafael Nadal: 2016: Olympic doubles gold

-2017: La Décima, third US Open title, and year-end No. 1
+2017: La Décima, third US Open title, year-end No. 1

-At Brisbane International Nadal lost to Milos Raonic in three sets in the quarterfinals.
-Nadal began the Australian Open with straight-set wins over Florian Mayer and Marcos Baghdatis, before more difficult wins over Alexander Zverev and Gaël Monfils, to reach his first Grand Slam quarterfinal since the 2015 French Open.
-Nadal beat Raonic and Grigor Dimitrov (the latter lasting for five sets over five hours), to set up a final against Roger Federer, his first Grand Slam final since he won the 2014 French Open.
-Nadal lost to Federer in five sets; the first time that Nadal had lost to Federer in a Grand Slam since the final of the 2007 Wimbledon Championships.
+At the Brisbane International Nadal lost to Milos Raonic in the quarterfinals.
+Nadal began the Australian Open with straight-set wins over Florian Mayer and Marcos Baghdatis, before wins over Alexander Zverev and Gaël Monfils, to reach his first Grand Slam quarterfinal since the 2015 French Open.
+Nadal beat Raonic and Grigor Dimitrov, to set up a final against Federer, his first Grand Slam final since he won the 2014 French Open.
+Nadal lost to Federer in five sets; the first time that Nadal had lost to Federer in a Grand Slam since the 2007 Wimbledon Championships.

 At Acapulco lost to Sam Querrey in the final.
-Nadal lost to Federer in straight sets in the fourth round at Indian Wells and the Miami final.
+Nadal lost to Federer in the fourth round at Indian Wells and the Miami final.
 Nadal then won his 29th Masters title in Monte Carlo; his tenth title, the most wins by any player at a single tournament in the Open Era.

 Nadal won Barcelona without dropping a set (his 10th title).
-At Madrid, he beat Dominic Thiem to tie Novak Djokovic's all-time Masters record of 30 titles.
+At Madrid, he beat Dominic Thiem to tie Djokovic's all-time Masters record of 30 titles.

-Nadal beat Stan Wawrinka in straight sets to win a record tenth French Open title.
-This marked his first Grand Slam title since 2014.
-Nadal won every set that he played in the tournament, dropping a total of only 35 games in seven matches, which is the second-fewest by any male player en route to a major title in the Open Era.
+Nadal beat Stan Wawrinka to win a record tenth French Open title.
+Nadal won every set, dropping only 35 games in seven matches, which is the second-fewest by any male player en route to a major title in the Open Era.
 The title "La Décima" ("the tenth" in Spanish) was used to proclaim Nadal's achievement in becoming the first player to win 10 titles at a single major in the Open Era.
-Nadal also climbed to second on the all-time major singles titles list, with 15, placing him one ahead of Pete Sampras.
+Nadal climbed to second on the all-time major singles titles list, with 15, placing him one ahead of Pete Sampras.